-Women decrease condom use during freshman year of college, study findsFebruary 28th, 2012 in Obstetrics & gynaecology /
+Women decrease condom use during freshman year of college, study findsFebruary 28, 2012 in Medicine & Health / Obstetrics & gynaecology

 Women gradually use condoms less frequently during their first year of college, according to a new study by researchers from The Miriam Hospital's Centers for Behavioral and Preventive Medicine.
 This was particularly true for women who binge drink, have lower grade point averages or come from lower socioeconomic backgrounds.